Hacho Bridge

-Hacho Bridge (Spanish: Puente del Hacho; English translation: Bridge of the Torch) is a former railway bridge in Granada which was part of the Linares Baeza–Almería railway through the Sierra Nevada, Spain.
+Hacho Bridge (Spanish: Puente del Hacho) is a former railway bridge in Granada which was part of the Linares Baeza–Almería railway through the Sierra Nevada, Spain.
 It remains the longest iron viaduct on the Spanish rail network.
-The bridge is maintained by RENFE.
+The bridge is maintained by Renfe.

 Project

 In 1889, the Southern Spanish Railway company began building a line from Guadahortuna, in the province of Granada in Spain.
-The company employed Duvel and Butilia, who were students of Gustave Eiffel, the famous engineer who had built the Eiffel Tower and Garabit viaduct in France and the Dona Maria Pia railway bridge in Oporto, Portugal.
+The company employed Duvel and Butilia, who were students of Gustave Eiffel, the famous engineer who had built the Eiffel Tower and Garabit viaduct in France and the Dona Maria Pia railway bridge in Porto, Portugal.

-A site was chosen for the bridge between the Granadin cities of Guadahortuna and Alamedilla where the railway would cross the Guadahortuna River.
+A site was chosen for the bridge between the Granadan cities of Guadahortuna and Alamedilla where the railway would cross the Guadahortuna River.

 Construction work began in 1893.
 Work was completed four years later.
 Hacho Bridge officially opened on 22 March 1898.

 Construction

 Hacho Bridge is 624.6 m long with a maximum height of 49.85 m at its highest part.
 It is a continuous under-deck truss bridge that stands on nine wrought iron trestles and stone piers.

 The structure's design is based around a central 486 m double beam that runs the whole length of the single-track crossing.
 This is supported by a trestle made from four iron girders that have cross bracing and are riveted together.
 The trestles stand on stone piers.
 A footbridge ran adjacent to the track.